harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ## Adding an AAD Identity binding to AKS

-Once the identity is in place, it’s time to create a *binding* for it.
+Once the identity is in place, it's time to create a *binding* for it.
 The binding will be used to assign the identity to a range of Pods.

 ```yaml
 apiVersion: "aadpodidentity.k8s.io/v1"